 We are updating this list with information about different scholarships as it becomes available to us.
 If your scholarship is not listed below, the best place to check is always with the institution that you are applying for.

 British Chevening Scholarships

 If you've applied for, or are thinking of applying for, a British Chevening Scholarships, they have a series of pages dedicated to their scholarships, which is being updated as the situation progresses.

 The Fulbright Commission provide regular updates to inform about this UK / US scholarship programme

-The UK Government currently advises against all travel, unless the journey is essential.
-We strongly recommend that you check the dedicated UK Government website for updates on travel.
+As UK Government advice is regularly updated, we strongly recommend that you check the dedicated UK Government website for updates on travel.
 As well as this, we would also suggest checking your own country’s guidance with regards to travel restrictions.